 Fix 5 – Install all Windows updates

 An out-of-date operating system might trigger various weird issues including Zoom no sound.
-For better performance and stability of Windows, make sure you check for the updates regularly.
+For better performance and stability of Windows, make sure to check for the updates regularly.

 - In the Windows search box, type check for updates and click Check for updates.